vdaas/vald/docs/tutorial/agent-on-docker.md

     In this example, the fashion-mnist dataset will insert into the Vald and search using [vald-client-go](https://github.com/vdaas/vald-client-go).

     We use [`example/client/agent/main.go`](https://github.com/vdaas/vald/blob/master/example/client/agent/main.go) to run the example.
-    The example code is the same as running an example only Vald agent on kubernetes.
+    The example code is the same as running an example only Vald agent on Kubernetes.
     If you want to learn the detail of running an example, please refer to the tutorial of [standalone Vald Agent on kubernetes](../tutorial/get-started.md/#run-using-example-code-1).

     ```bash